reigndario/the-discount-house/README.md

 # WARNING: UNAUDITED, EXPERIMENTAL CODE; NOT FOR PRODUCTION

+# Acknowledgements:
+Ashton Anchors for the Dragon Lore https://github.com/ashton-anchors/zahak-dragons

+Together we borked the git history so, there's basically a copy of it in this repo 🤷

 # ZAHAK - Confidential Vesting Credit

 An experimental confidential vesting-backed credit protocol built with Zama fhEVM, OpenZeppelin Confidential Contracts,